 If a person is terminally ill, i.e. they are not expected to live for more than 12 months, there are 'special rules' (Please note that the Department for Work and Pensions changed this definition from 6 months to 12 months from April 2023 onwards.
-This publication covers from March 2023 to the end of May 2023 and as such both the previous 6-month rule and the updated 12 month rule applies to this data):
+This publication covers to February 2023 and as such only the previous 6 month rule applies to this data):